 The Message utility allows you to define your own exception conditions and the associated messages.
 Message source files contain the condition values and their associated messages.
-See Section 9.11.3 for a complete description of how to define your own messages.
+See Section 9.11.3, "Using the Message Utility to Signal and Display User-Defined Messages" for a complete description of how to define your own messages.